UNDERGRADUATE STUDIES POSTGRADUATE STUDIES ERASMUS PROGRAM

 ASSESSMENT:Short written tests during the semester, final written essay.

-KIA-H-1.
-Historical Anthropology
+KIA-H-1 Topics in Historical Anthropology

 INSTRUCTOR: P. Hantzaroula